 “[Ivan] was pretty normal up until 12, 14,” Boris said in an interview.
 “I heard about it from his mates, you know.
 They’d all boast about [how] they’d go out at night and do things with machetes.
 I heard he cut a dog in half with a machete while he was growing up.”

 Ivan Milat married a woman 15 years his junior in 1984.
 But the marriage went south quickly and as a result, Milat burned down her parents home in Newcastle.
-His ex-wife testified against Milat in trial, said her ex-husband was obsessed with guns and known to be violent.
+His ex-wife testified against Milat in trial and said her ex-husband was obsessed with guns and known to be violent.

 But Ivan Milat’s propensity for violence would only devolve into even more insidious territory.